 Thankfully, on October 8, 2020, I was able to get back home.
 Both of my feet and ankles were￼ very swollen.
 It was really cool as when I got home we literally watched my feet go back to their normal size.
 It’s possibly because the beds in those places are not comfortable whatsoever.
 The other issue is those beds are made for people under 5’9″.
 Being 6′ tall, it does not bode well for my circulation.￼￼￼ Literally the minute I adjusted myself into my bed, the swelling just magically disappeared.
 There is still a tad bit of swelling on top of both feet, but very mild.￼

 I am still having some pain in my left hip and I am very nervous to move too much at this point, as the doctor explained that my ￼bones have severe osteoporosis￼￼.
 When they did the hip surgery they obviously moved my leg into a proper position.
 So now my left leg is much straighter and doesn’t flop to the side as much anymore.
 The problem is my hip is fighting to go and drop again.
 So we have put a pillow under that knee to keep it as straight as possible.
 I’m not sure why they don’t have some sort of braces for me.
-Although the way my doctors have let me down in the past, I guess I know why.￼￼￼￼ I am going to be getting some physical therapy at home to hopefully get me back to where I was before my hip mysteriously was broken.
+Although the way my doctors have let me down in the past, I guess I know why.￼￼￼￼ I am going to be getting some physical therapy at home.

 The best part about coming home was getting my bed bath and my hair shampooed in my bucket.
 Oh my gosh getting almost 4 weeks of hospital and nursing home nastiness off of me, was amazing!